evgenykuzyakov/workshop/README_Windows.md

 ### Iterate

-Now try drawing other primitives by using `call.bat`
+Now try drawing other primitives by using `win\call.bat`

 Remember, if you modify the code, then you need to recompile and redeploy the contract.